Rio Rancho History

 1950’s and 1960’s – In New York, during the 1950’s, two entrepreneurs started a mail order business company in New York.
 After some time, the company expanded its business into other areas including land development to become American Real Estate and Petroleum Corporation (AMREP).

-1961--AMREP purchased the Koontz Family Ranch and more than 55,000 acres of land NW of land in Sandoval County, NM close to Northwest Albuquerque.
+1961 – AMREP purchased the Koontz Family Ranch and more than 55,000 acres of land NW of Albuquerque in Sandoval County, NM.

 1962 – Model home construction began in Rio Rancho.

 1963 – The first two residents moved into Rio Rancho Estates.
 AMREP marketed Rio Rancho as a retirement community and sold a few homes and thousands of vacant lots to people from the Eastern and Midwest areas of the United States.
 Vacant undeveloped lots were sold from the early 1960’s to the late 1970’s.
 Thousands of half acre and larger lots were sold to individuals who were mostly located in the upper mid-west and eastern United States.
 The lots have virtually no planning and no infrastructure.
 The lots, many fronting on dirt roads AMREP was forced to grade, remain for the most part undeveloped.
 Because of the scattered ownership and lack of planning and infrastructure the lots have become known as antiquated platting.
 This type of platting and lot sales program is no longer legal.

 1964 – Community’s population between 75 to 100 citizens.